 From a personal standpoint, card collecting transports me back to a different time and place.
 In the 1960s there was absolutely no thought of preserving them for future financial value; they were shared or traded with friends and fellow collectors.
 In those pre-internet/computer/smartphone days, cards were often a keepsake of memories, particularly with movies and TV shows.
 Imagine a world where you didn't have images, music or movies at your fingertips; you either had to buy them (in the case of records), wait for them to appear on TV (popular movies) or find photos in magazines.
 It was much more of an effort to track things down.
 And perhaps due to that it made these items all the more special.

-Akin to comic books and rock and roll, cards catered to pre-teens and teenagers interests, distinctly apart from the concerns - and often understanding - of parents or adults.
+Akin to comic books and rock and roll, cards catered to the interests of pre-teens and teenagers, distinctly apart from the concerns - and often understanding - of parents or adults.
 There was a sense of satisfaction (Mick Jagger notwithstanding) in completing a set, of finding that ONE card you needed.
 With just a nickel in your hand and a trip to the candy store you were immersed in a world of imagination.

 1976 Topps New York Yankees team photo.
 Chambliss!
 Guidry!
 Hunter!
 Lyle!
 Munson!
 Nettles!
 Pinella!
 White!
 Billy Martin!
 Those were the days!